Fire Department ESD #5

 Our fleet includes 2 engine companies, a 1500-gallon water tender, a brush truck and a squad.
 These units are dispatched by on duty personnel according to the type of call received.

 The district is funded by an ad valorem property tax of 10 cents per $100 of appraised property value.
 For example, a property that is valued at $100,000 will provide $100 per year to the district.
 The district is also funded by a 2% sales tax in areas of our district that lie outside the Jarrell city limits.

 These funds are used to pay employees, make building payments, provide necessary insurance including workers compensation, pay utilities, provide training, repair and fuel vehicles, and provide proper protective gear and firefighting tools.

 As you can imagine, the district is challenged to cover a large area and thousands of individuals with few resources.
 The District endeavors to be frugal, creative and prudent with taxpayer money.
-With the growth that is occurring in the area comes a growth in the number of request for assistance.
-The occurrence of receiving more than one call for services at the same time is increasing.
-So far, the District has been able to respond to every call for assistance, although sometimes with only one fire fighter.
+With the growth that is occurring in the area comes a growth in the number of requests for assistance.

 The District is governed by a 5-member board of commissioners that meet monthly to ensure proper fiscal oversight of the taxpayer money.